samuelemaurizi/Node.js/README.md

 - TDD
 - Unit and integration testing

-The project is distributed on Heroku and has an mLab collections.
+The project is deployed on Heroku and has an mLab collections.
 The App does not have a user interface, to test it we need an API development environment like Postman.

 ### Quick Start